 Weshare Finance, a leading Chinese FinTech company, recently selected SMARTS to revamp its loan processing system.
 WeShare Finance was founded in March 2014 and is a standing council member of the Association of Internet Finance China.
 Weshare focuses on providing and cash and installment services to individuals with the motto “mobile inclusive makes life better”.
 Within 60 seconds Weshare Finance can make a remiitance into a user’s bank account, and is called the handheld ATM of young people.

-A recent blog post, by one of our partners, Mariner, describes the high-level architecture they use to implement Internet of Things (IoT) solutions for their manufacturing and distribution customers.
+One of our partners, Mariner, implements Internet of Things (IoT) solutions for their manufacturing and distribution customers.
 Data from devices and sensors is collected, aggregated, and enhanced using the Microsoft Azure suite of technologies and passed to a SMARTS decision service.

 In this post, we’ll explore how Mariner uses the SMARTS decision management platform, to make real-time decisions based on sensor data.